robomasterhkust/RMInfantry2018/README.md

 # RM Infantry 2018

-##Attention
+## Attention
-This repo contains code for gimbal ONLY! master branch(stable) -> New board using ADIS16470 heatlimit_update branch(stable) -> Old board using ADIS16425
+-- This repo contains code for gimbal ONLY!
+-- master branch(stable) -> New board using ADIS16470
+-- heatlimit_update branch(stable) -> Old board using ADIS16425

 ## Note
 This repo is established for integration of RM infantry embedded programs, and should be kept organized.